How Top 50 Farmers define regenerative agriculture:

 What is regenerative agriculture?

 Regenerative agriculture is not just a buzzword; it's a paradigm shift in how we produce our food.
 At its core, regenerative agriculture seeks to work hand-in-hand with nature, rather than against it.
-This approach emphasizes building healthy soil, which serves as the foundation of sustainable farming.
-By adopting practices like cover cropping, crop rotation, and reduced tillage, farmers can revitalize the soil's health, improve its structure, and increase its ability to retain water and nutrients.
+This approach emphasizes building living soil, which is the foundation of regenerative farming.
+By adopting practices like cover cropping, crop rotation, composting, integrated livestock and reduced tillage, farmers can revitalize the soil's health, improve its structure, and increase its ability to retain water and nutrients.

 Cultivating Biodiversity